GENIE-BPC/genieBPC/README.md

 ## Analytic Data Guides

-Documentation corresponding to the clinical data files can be found on Synapse in the Analytic Data Guides:
+Documentation corresponding to the clinical data files can be found on Synapse in the Analytic Data Guides.

+Data follow a staggered release schedule and are available to pharma partners and institutions that are a part of the Project GENIE consortium prior to being publicly available.

+Consortium Releases:

 -   [NSCLC V1.1-consortium Analytic Data
     Guide](https://www.synapse.org/#!Synapse:syn23002641)